 “I will pray for you.”

-No one offered to pray for me; perhaps they’d decided I was a lost cause.
+No one offered to pray for me.
+Perhaps I was already written off.

 A Final Message from Above

 I scratched my head.
-There were two possible explanations here.
-Either someone up there was trying to tell me something, or — and this is the one I was leaning toward — a group of Christians had visited Kampong Cham and carpet-faithed the place.
+There were two possible explanations.
+Either someone upstairs was trying to tell me something, or a group of American Christians had passed through Kampong Cham and carpet-faith’d the place.